Updated July 14, 2023

 - Persons providing book-keeping services to the issuer.

-- A person who designs a website of the issuer
+- A person who designs the website of the issuer

 - Persons involved in technology development for the issuer